Maintaining Visa Status

 International students must do the following in order to transfer out their SEVIS record (I-20) to another institution:

-- Complete the ISS SEVIS I-20 Transfer Out Release form in myISS
+- Complete the Transfer Out form in myISS

-- Provide ISS with a copy of the admission letter from the new institution
+- Upload the admission letter from the new institution

-- Submit copy of the new institution’s “transfer in” form
+- Upload the new institution’s “transfer in” form

 As part of international student admission and enrollment requirements, all international students in F-1 or J-1 status are required to purchase the mandatory health insurance policy provided by the College prior to enrollment.
 Please login to the myISS portal to pay your health insurance.